Focus on what matters: Customers, employees and partners

 Get ahead with flexible and effective processes

-With the impact hanging in the balance, one thing is for sure, the best defense is a good offense.
+With its impact hanging in the balance, the best defense is a good offense.
 Be proactive.
-To survive you must be agile and prepared.
-Turn your focus to what matters most: customers, employees and partners.
+To survive, companies must be agile and prepared, focusing on what matters most: customers, employees and partners.

 Start with information governance

 According to Gartner, information governance is "the effective and efficient use of information in enabling an organization to achieve its goals."
-And it should begin with an understanding of what structured and unstructured information you have, where it is and why it’s needed.
-It’s the first step needed to take control of all of your information.
+Information governance should begin with an understanding of what structured and unstructured information companies have, where it's located and why it’s needed.
+Governance is the first step needed to gain control of all information.

-Putting a strong information governance strategy in place will help you prepare for any impact.
-Getting control over the acquisition, management, retention and disposal of all the information within your business means no matter what the impact of Brexit, you are prepared.
+Putting a strong information governance strategy in place will help prepare for any impact.
+Getting control over the acquisition, management, retention and disposal of all the information within a business means no matter what the impact of Brexit, businesses will be prepared.

 Focus on partners

-The nature of contracts is bound to change in the aftermath of Brexit.
+In the aftermath of Brexit, the nature of contracts is bound to change.
 Specific country requirements for business and revised UK laws based on trade relations may have a massive impact on how organizations relate with suppliers, third parties and all partners both in and outside the UK.